ivan-hc/AM/README.md

 		am -i --debug {PROGRAM}
 		am -i --force-latest {PROGRAM}

 **Description**: Install one or more programs or libraries from the list.
-With the "--debug" option you can see log messages to debug the script.
-For more details on "--force-latest", see the dedicated option, below.
+With the "`--debug`" option you can see log messages to debug the script.
+For more details on "`--force-latest`", see the dedicated option, below.

+NOTE: Since this is an "install" option, you can add the "`--user`" flag to install apps locally.
+See "`--user`" at the bottom to learn more.

 ------------------------------------------------------------------------
 ### `install-appimage`, `-ia`